Introduction to Contango and Backwardation

 - Normal Contango

-Before starting with the theoretical definitions of contango vs backwardation, I would like to tell a small story of Mr. Bull and Mr. Bear.
+Before starting with the theoretical definitions of Contango vs. backwardation, I would like to tell a small story of Mr. Bull and Mr. Bear.
 Mr. Bull had always dreamt of making his daughter’s wedding a big fat one!
 He wanted to bid adieu to her with lots of happiness and gold.
 But he always had this weight on his shoulders about the rising gold prices.
 This led to some sleepless nights.
-During one such night, he came up with an amazing idea.
-He thought, “Why not enter into a Future Gold contract”.
-Instantly his face cheered up with happiness and anxiety.
+During one such night, he came up with a fantastic idea.
+He thought, “Why not enter into a Future Gold contract.”
+Instantly, his face cheered up with happiness and anxiety.
 But what was the plan that he was required to follow?
-The answer was, “Get into a Futures Contract”.
-He happened to visit one of his relatives, Mr. Bear, to give away the engagement invitations (6 months before the actual wedding).
+The answer was, “Get into a Futures Contract.”
+He visited one of his relatives, Mr. Bear, to give away the engagement invitations (6 months before the wedding).
 He found out that the person was bearish on gold.
-At that moment, he knew that he had to enter into a contract with Mr. Bear.
-So with one hand, he gave the invitation, and with another hand, he signed the contract.
-So they entered into a derivative contract.
-At that time, the current market price of gold was $1300 per ounce, so as per the contract, both agreed that Mr. Bull will buy gold from Mr. Bear at a price of $2600 after 6 months from today’s date.
-If you carefully analyze the above situation, you will note that the spot price (today) of gold was $1300, and the Future price was $2600.
-So a situation where the Future price is greater than the spot price, this situation of a market is called a market in Contango.

 Contango Definition

-Contango refers to the situation where the Future prices of stock/commodity are higher than the current spot price.
+Contango refers to the situation where the Future prices of a stock/commodity are higher than the current spot price.

 Normal Contango

-What is meant by Backwardation?
+What is Meant by Backwardation?

 - Backwardation